cxllinheenan/pracument/README.md

 - **Authentication**: NextAuth.js with database adapter
 - **API Routes**: RESTful endpoints for all CRUD operations
 - **UI Components**: Customized shadcn/ui components for consistent design

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details on:

-- Code of Conduct
-- Development process
-- How to submit pull requests
-- Coding standards

-## Roadmap

-See our detailed [Roadmap](docs/roadmap.md) for planned features and enhancements, including:

-- Enhanced AI document analysis
-- Advanced search capabilities
-- Multi-tenant support
-- E-signature integration
-- Mobile application

 ## License